DIEP FLAP SURGERY

 DIEP Breast Reconstruction – Post-Mastectomy Surgery – Phoenix, AZ

-PHOENIX DIEP SURGEONS OVERVIEW
+PHOENIX DIEP SURGERY OVERVIEW

-At our Aesthetic and Restorative Breast Center, we will discuss during a private consultation if you are an ideal candidate for DIEP (deep inferior epigastric perforator) or SIEP (superficial inferior epigastric perforator) flap reconstruction, as there are many techniques to choose from depending on your body type, and aesthetic goals.
+At our Aesthetic and Restorative Breast Center, we will discuss during a private consultation if you are a candidate for DIEP (deep inferior epigastric perforator) or SIEP (superficial inferior epigastric perforator) flap reconstruction, as there are many techniques to choose from depending on your body type, and aesthetic goals.
 We are proud to offer DIEP flap surgery services, which is our most common autologous free tissue transfer breast reconstruction, to our breast cancer patients and survivors, and want to help each one on their way back to living their lives beyond the diagnosis.

 When you choose to have a DIEP flap reconstruction, you will not have the same complications after the surgery as you would have with breast implants.
 This includes issues such as implant rupture, rippling, capsular contracture, or the need for multiple revision surgeries when the implants need exchanged.

 The autologous tissue from your abdomen will have a natural look and feel to the breast that you would not achieve with a synthetic implant, especially if you only have reconstruction on one breast.